The Six Eras of Antique Jewelry June 23, 2014 – Posted in: Jewelry Blog

 - The Aesthetic Victorian Era

 Jewelry from the Victorian Era is far more prevalent than during the Georgian Era and easier to find.
 Gold and silver remained the most popular metals in Victorian Era engagement rings and other pieces.
 Stones popular during this time were garnets, amethyst, turquoise, sapphires, pearls, and diamonds.
 Motifs involving animals, especially snakes were very popular.

 Edwardian Era (1901 – 1915)

 This very important jewelry period, also known as La Belle Epoque Era, is the first time platinum was officially a part of the jewelry scene.
 Although platinum was first crafted together with gold, it very quickly grew in popularity and was later an item of its own.

 Diamonds and pearls retain their prestigious status during this period.

-Compared those of the Victorian Era, Edwardian engagement rings and other pieces from the Edwardian Era are ornate, intricate, and flowery.
+Compared to those of the Victorian Era, Edwardian engagement rings and other pieces from the Edwardian Era are ornate, intricate, and flowery.
 Contributing to this style are the techniques of openwork filigree and fine milgrain introduced during the Edwardian times.

 Art Nouveau (1890 – 1910)

 The Art Nouveau period, derived from the French for “New Art,” was named after the 1895 opening of Siegfried Bing’s Parisian gallery “Maison de l’Art Nouveau.”
 This era’s aesthetics is also Arts and Crafts, Jugendstil, Liberty Style, and Secession, to name a few.